takiwaki/Blastwave/HYD1D/README.md

     cp -r /cfca-work/dos04/Blastwave .

-Keep the original program as it is.
+Keep the original program as it is, so that you can always return to a clean reference model.

     cd Blastwave/
     mv HYD1D HYD1D_original

 ### Making your model
 Start the simulation by copying the original file.
 You can name the directory as you like. `_model1` is an example.
+It is recommended to include information about the model (e.g. density or energy) in the directory name.

     cp -r HYD1D_original HYD1D_model1
     cd HYD1D_model1